ysskrishna/nestedutils/README.md

 ## Use Cases

 - **JSON API Responses**: Safely extract values from complex, unpredictable JSON responses without dozens of checks.
-- **Configuration Management**: easily read and modify deeply nested settings in configuration dictionaries.
+- **Configuration Management**: Easily read and modify deeply nested settings in configuration dictionaries.
 - **Data Transformation**: Rapidly remap data from one complex structure to another using `get_at` and `set_at`.

 ## Installation